 The blades on these knives measure about half the thickness of my everyday kitchen set.
 That accounts for the slight imbalance I feel when using them.
 It also explains the blade deflection.
 I would like to see a model with a true bolster at the top of the handle.
 I also tend to like a more significant tang that runs through the handle.
 It balances the blade better and makes for a more stable knife overall.

 With that said, the Kershaw Emerson 3-Piece Kitchen Knife Set would make a great gift.
-At $44.99 (retail), these would be good for someone starting off their kitchen knife collection.
+These would be good for someone starting off their kitchen knife collection.
 Kershaw also has a great reputation for quality, and we’d expect these knives to hold up well over time.
 Considering they come with a limited lifetime warranty, they should.